 What's the Best Garden Dump Cart for Everyday Use?
 Wagon Reviews & Tips

 A good garden dump cart needs to be well manufactured.
-It must be easy to use and easy to assemble, and it must stand up to the rigours of weekly use and weather.
+It must be easy to use and easy to assemble, and most importantly it must stand up to the rigours of weekly use and weather.
 When a manufacturer puts some thought into these 'must haves', the end result is usually quite good.

-Because it's really difficult to differentiate between junk and a good choice, I've written this article to help you out!
+Because it's really difficult to differentiate between flashy junk and a good choice, I've written this article to help you out!
 We'll be taking a look at several of the best garden dump carts and folding wagons out there today.
 The important features I'll be focusing on are built quality and ease of use.
 I'll also cover any special considerations that the maker might not mention in their advertising copy!

 Let's get started!